bsiepe/centrality-uncertainty/README.md

 ### `\output\`
 Contains the simulation and empirical example output.
-As the full simulation files are too large to be stored on GitHub, we provide the summary of simulation results in `sim_results.RDS`.
+As the full simulation files are too large to be stored on GitHub, we provide the summary of simulation results in `sim_results_rev1.RDS`.

+Our specific output structure is as follows:

 # Reproducibility